Google’s new ‘Digital Wellbeing’ tools, ranked from ingenious to offensive

 Best!

 So you want to use your phone less, but the minutes add up to hours fast.
 Screen Stopwatch replaces your wallpaper with a full-screen counter that literally ticks by every second that you are on your phone.
 It’s a stupid-obvious idea, but, boy, does this wallpaper add a tension to my chest that makes checking Twitter for news on the impeachment feel like I’m literally diffusing a bomb as quickly as possible.
-HA!!
-PERFECT.
 One nice touch is that the number count is an animated old split flap display, a touch of reviled skeuomorphism, sure, but the whimsy does help temper the core tension of the countdown . . . err . . .
 I should say, the count up!

 Screen Stopwatch quickly illustrates that there’s no number that’s a good number, and all I’m left wanting is for this clock to stop ticking as soon as possible.
 I’m not sure what the longitudinal effect of using Screen Stopwatch would be; it’s only been on my phone for a couple of hours today.
 Would I learn to ignore it or learn to ignore my phone?
 I can’t say for sure, but that’s what makes the project such a reasonable experiment in a user interface’s impact on human behavior.